Flux-switching Floquet engineering: Theory

 \subsection{Topology and Chiral Edge States}

 For this 2 + 1 dimensional time periodic system the Floquet-Bloch time evolution operator, $U(k_x, k_y, t)$, defines a map from the three-torus (RBZ$\times S^1$) to the unitary group of $Q\times Q$ matrices, $U(Q)$, where again $Q = \operatorname{lcm}\{q_j\}$.
 This map carries a winding known as the RLBL winding, $W_\varepsilon$, which accurately predicts the number of chiral edge modes propagating through each gap at $\varepsilon$ in the quasienergy spectrum \cite{Rudner2013}.
-The first Chern number of the occupied bundle, $C$, which is featured in the familiar quantization of the integer quantum Hall conductivity \cite{TKNN}, is the total Berry flux through the RBZ bundle; it accurately predicts the number of chiral edge modes propagating through each gap provided no ``anomalous'' modes cross the Floquet boundary at $\varepsilon = \pm \tfrac{\pi}{T}$.
+The first Chern number of the occupied bundle, $C$, which is featured in the familiar quantization of the integer quantum Hall conductivity \cite{TKNN}, is the total Berry flux through the RBZ; it accurately predicts the number of chiral edge modes propagating through each gap provided no ``anomalous'' modes cross the Floquet boundary typically taken to be $\varepsilon = \pm \tfrac{\pi}{T}$ in the principal zone.
 As a rule of thumb, when each instantaneous Hamiltonian's operator norm satisfies $\|H_j\|\,T \;<\;\pi$, no anomalous winding occurs and the Chern numbers of the quasienergy bands suffice to fully characterize the topology.
-On the other hand, When $\|H_j\|T\ge\pi$, anomalous modes at $\varepsilon=\pm\pi/T$ may appear, and one must compute the RLBL winding, $W_\varepsilon$, to obtain the correct edge-mode count.
+On the other hand, When $\|H_j\|T\ge\pi$, anomalous modes at the Floquet zone boundary may appear, and one must compute the RLBL winding, $W_\varepsilon$, to obtain the correct edge-mode count.

 To define $W_\varepsilon$ we proceed in the usual way by defining the bulk time evolution operator \(U(\mathbf k,t)=\mathcal T\exp\!\left[-i\!\int_{0}^{t} H(\mathbf k,t')\,dt'\right]\), and the branch cut-specified Floquet Hamiltonian by